pyncz/zod-key-mapper/README.md

 ## What's up with other keys operations?

-> "What if I want to add or remove keys, not just transform them?""
+> "What if I want to add or remove keys, not just transform them?"

 Well, you should use [prick / omit](https://zod.dev/?id=pickomit) methods zod provides out of the box, before mapping: